-Just a few minutes into my visit to the Rock & Roll Hall of Fame in Cleveland, I stopped trying to keep a mental tally of the coolest items on display, because there were just too many to keep up.
+Just a few minutes into my visit to the Rock and Roll Hall of Fame Cleveland, I stopped trying to keep a mental tally of the coolest items on display, because there were just too many to keep up.
 Was Elvis Presley’s jumpsuit the most amazing piece?
 How about Michael Jackson’s sequin glove?
 Joey Ramone’s leather jacket?
 Run DMC’s Adidas?

 There are so many memorable Rock and Roll Hall of Fame exhibits inside this place.
 For music fans, this is the ultimate.
 I visited the Rock Hall once long ago, but I’d forgotten how amazing this place is – probably because I had no pictures to look back on.

 For years, the Hall did not allow photography, but the facility recently changed its policy, to the delight of visitors (and quirky travel bloggers.)
 That makes this one of your first opportunities to get a substantial look at some Rock & Roll Hall of Fame photos.